percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 using.
 Not allowing the Media Distributor to change the SSRC mitigates this attack.

 # To-Do List {#dolist}

-- The mapping of endpoints-to-conference identifiers may need to be conveyed in the framework.
-Need Revisit this text after a design choice is made between alternatives.

-- Endpoints, Key Distributor and Media Distributor provider must securely convey their respective certificate information directly or indirectly via some means, such as via an identity service provider.

 # IANA Considerations